 Regarding the change related to transportation impacts, the Agency's Statement of Regulatory Impact Assessment identified numerous potential direct and indirect benefits of reducing VMT.
-Realization of those benefits will depend on the degree to which, pursuant to this CEQA Guidelines update, lead agencies use the streamlined approaches for analysis of low-VMT projects, mitigate high VMT
+Realization of those benefits will depend on the degree to which, pursuant to this CEQA Guidelines update, lead agencies use the streamlined approaches for analysis of low-VMT projects, mitigate high VMT projects, or choose lower VMT project alternatives.
+Some of the benefits, among many others, that may result from reducing VMT are described qualitatively below:

 - Better health and avoided health care costs.
 Higher VMT is associated with more auto collisions, more air pollution, more greenhouse gas emissions, less active transportation, and less transit use.
 If California achieves its goals of doubling walking and tripling biking (Caltrans Strategic Management Plan), 2,095 annual deaths will be avoided.
 Increasing active transit modes would help reduce air pollution and greenhouse gas emissions.
-Estimates of the annual monetized value of prevented deaths and disabilities in California resulting from achieving those targets ranges from \$1 billion to \$15.5 billion.5 - Reduction in transportation, building energy, and water costs.
+Estimates of the annual monetized value of prevented deaths and disabilities in California resulting from achieving those targets ranges from \$1 billion to \$15.5 billion. - Reduction in transportation, building energy, and water costs.
 Less vehicle travel reduces vehicle fuel (or electricity), maintenance, parking, and in some cases vehicle ownership costs.
 Transportation costs are typically the second greatest category of household expenditure after housing itself (Bureau of Labor Statistics, Consumer Expenditures).
 Compact development, which is associated with lower VMT, tends to consume less building energy and irrigation water, leading to savings to residents and businesses.
-Busch et al., 2015 estimated that if 85 percent of new housing and jobs added in the state until 2030 were located within existing urban boundaries, it would reduce per capita vehicle miles traveled by about 12 percent below 2014 levels.6 That combination of reduced VMTand more compact development would, in turn, result in an estimated \$250 billion in household cost savings cumulative to 2030 (with an average annual savings per household in 2030 of \$2,000).
+Busch et al., 2015 estimated that if 85 percent of new housing and jobs added in the state until 2030 were located within existing urban boundaries, it would reduce per capita vehicle miles traveled by about 12 percent below 2014 levels.
+That combination of reduced VMTand more compact development would, in turn, result in an estimated \$250 billion in household cost savings cumulative to 2030 (with an average annual savings per household in 2030 of \$2,000).
 Household costs analyzed in the Busch, et al. study included auto fuel, ownership and maintenance costs, as well as residential energy and water costs. - Reduction in travel times to destinations.
 Reducing VMTreduces congestion regionally, decreasing travel times, and may also encourage more investment in multi-modal infrastructure.
-Even if there is localized congestion, due to increased density of development, travel times decrease because of better proximity (Mondschein, 2015).7 - Cleaner water.
+Even if there is localized congestion, due to increased density of development, travel times decrease because of better proximity (Mondschein, 2015). - Cleaner water.
 Motor vehicle travel can cause deposition of pollutants onto roadways, which can then be carried by stormwater runoff into waterways.
 Fuel, oil, and other liquids used in motor vehicles can leak from vehicles onto the ground (Delucchi, 2000).
 Brake dust and tire

-4 Lead agencies determine whether any particular mitigation measure is feasible in the context of the project under review.
+&lt;sup>4 Lead agencies determine whether any particular mitigation measure is feasible in the context of the project under review.
 (See, e.g., CEQA Guidelines § 15091.)
 Further, CEQA allows a Lead Agency to approve a project that has significant environmental impacts so long as it finds that the benefits of the project outweigh those impacts.
 (Id. at § 15093.)

-5 Maizlish N. Increasing Walking, Cycling, and Transit: Improving Californians' Health, Saving Costs, and Reducing Greenhouse Gases.
+&lt;sup>5 Maizlish N. Increasing Walking, Cycling, and Transit: Improving Californians' Health, Saving Costs, and Reducing Greenhouse Gases.
 Final Report.
 California Department of Public Health (CDPH), 2016.

-6 Busch C., et al., Moving California Forward, How Smart Growth Can Help California Reach Its 2030 Climate Target While Creating Economic and Environmental Co-Benefits, Nov.
+&lt;sup>6 Busch C., et al., Moving California Forward, How Smart Growth Can Help California Reach Its 2030 Climate Target While Creating Economic and Environmental Co-Benefits, Nov.
 2015, at p.
 26.

-7 Mondschein A. Congested Development: A Study of Traffic Delays, Access, and Economic Activity in Metropolitan Los Angeles, Institute of Transportation Studies, UCLA Luskin School of Public Affairs, Sept.
+&lt;sup>7 Mondschein A. Congested Development: A Study of Traffic Delays, Access, and Economic Activity in Metropolitan Los Angeles, Institute of Transportation Studies, UCLA Luskin School of Public Affairs, Sept.
 2105.